-If you, or an organisation/company you are involved with, are interested in becoming involved with the campaign, have ideas or a way to contribute, or want more regular communication please contact byrne.matilda.j[@]gmail.com
+If you (individual) or an organisation/company/association/group are interested in becoming involved with the campaign, want to contribute/support in any ways or have ideas please contact byrne.matilda.j[@]gmail.com

 Join us at Federation Square for a photo stunt and idea-sharing for how we can grow our presence in Australia.
 We want our country and society to be a positive influence on this issue – anyone who is interested is welcome to join us from all backgrounds!

 As we stand at a crossroads, with development and deployment of these weapons potentially not so far into the future, we seek instead commitment by countries to a prohibition treaty, those in relevant research and development industries to pledge not to contribute to the advancement of these weapons and to maintain meaningful human control in warfare.